-If the Wonderware Historian node shuts down or the network connection with the Wonderware Historian node is lost, data storage continues locally.
-When the Wonderware Historian node recovers, the data is forwarded to the node at a low priority.
-For more information, see the Wonderware Historian documentation.
+If the Wonderware Historian shuts down or the network connection to it is lost while an application is running, historical data continues to be stored locally on the computer hosting the WinPlatform object.

+When the Wonderware Historian node recovers, data is forwarded from the local node to the Wonderware Historian node at a low priority.

-If an AppEngine loses connectivity with the Wonderware Historian node, the Wonderware Historian reports Bad data quality to clients.
-When you undeploy an object with attributes configured for historization, the Wonderware Historian stores the final data points with Bad quality.
+If an AppEngine loses connectivity to the Wonderware Historian node, the Wonderware Historian reports bad data quality to clients.
+When you undeploy an object with attributes configured for history, the Wonderware Historian stores the final data points with Bad quality.